 5) NT05 Street tires (200 tread)

 All of this currently puts me in a very telented, but not much feared SGT class and specifically: 2-S. NB currently trying to figure out how to hook the car up with an old stang motor and move down to gt3 or a civic one and gt4...but pls keep it a secret!
 Cheers!
-Billsigpic
+Bill

 Supporting member of several